-The 3ESP Compact is a sensitive instrument, and is easily damaged if mishandled.
+The 3T is a sensitive instrument, and is easily damaged if mishandled.
 If you are at all unsure about the handling or installation of the device, you should contact Güralp Systems for assistance.

-- Avoid bumping or jolting any part of the sensor when handling or unpacking. - Do not kink or walk on the data cable (especially on rough surfaces such as gravel), nor allow it to bear the weight of the sensor. - Do not connect the instrument to power sources except where instructed. - Do not ground any of the signal lines from the sensor. - Avoid moving the instrument whilst the masses are unlocked.
-The 3ESP Compact is designed to tolerate a certain amount of motion with the sensor masses unlocked, e.g. over short distances carried by hand.
-For example, if the remote locking procedure fails, removing the instrument for diagnostics is unlikely to damage it.
-However, you should always lock the sensor masses before shipping or transporting the sensor over longer distances.
+- Do not bump or jolt any part of the sensor when handling or unpacking. - Do not kink or walk on the data cable (especially on rough surfaces such as gravel), nor allow it to bear the weight of the sensor. - Do not connect the instrument to power sources except where instructed. - Do not ground any of the signal lines from the sensor. - Do not move the instrument whilst the masses are unlocked.
+You should report any sign of loose components, or any sound of parts moving inside the instrument, to Güralp Systems.